Lontong

 It is commonly called nasi himpit (lit. "pressed rice") in Malaysia, despite being created using other methods.

-Arem-arem is a smaller version of lontong, filled with vegetables and occasionally meat, eaten as a snack.
+Arem-arem also known as lontong isi is a smaller version of lontong and "halal" distant relative of bakcang, filled with vegetables and occasionally meat, eaten as a snack.

 The dish is usually served hot or at room temperature with peanut sauce-based dishes such as gado-gado, karedok, ketoprak, other traditional salads, and satay.
-It can be eaten as an accompaniment to coconut milk-based soups, such as lontong sayur, soto, gulai and curries.
+It can be eaten as an accompaniment to coconut milk-based soups, such as lontong sayur, soto, gulai, and curries.
 It is also used as an alternative to vermicelli noodles.